Starting a new club and affiliating to ASA

 Affiliation must be renewed each year and runs from 1st April to 31st March the next year.

 Being affiliated gets you lots of support from the ASA, including:

 - Access to club grants (minimum of 10 members)

 - Banking and accounts assistance

-- Promotion on ASA Website and in ASA Diary
+- Promotion on ASA Website and social media

 - Advertising your club events on the ASA calendar